IBM/esindex-operator/README.md

 [![Build Status](https://travis-ci.com/IBM/esindex-operator.svg?branch=master)](https://travis-ci.com/IBM/esindex-operator)

 # IBM Cloud Operator for ElasticSearch Indices
-The IBM Cloud Operator for Elastic Search Indices provides a Kubernetes CRD-Based API to manage the lifecycle of indices of the Elastic Search service (databases-for-elasticsearch) in IBM public cloud.
-This operator allows to provision elasticsearch indices from your Kubernetes cluster, using the ESIndex CRD.
+The IBM Cloud Operator for Elastic Search Indices, as part of IBM Cloud operators, provides a Kubernetes CRD-Based API to manage the lifecycle of Elastic Search indices.
+It allows to provision elasticsearch indices from your Kubernetes cluster, using the ESIndex CRD.

+The Elastic Search access credentials can be specified in requests via reference to a Binding, Secret, or ConfigMap resource.
+The Binding resource is managed by IBM Cloud Binding Operator in conjuction with IBM Cloud Service Operator.
+Details can be found at https://github.com/IBM/cloud-operators.

 ## Supported Features

-* **Creation and Deletion** - Creates or deletes indices on the subscribed elasticsearch service using the credentials managed by IBM Cloud Operators for Service and Binding.
+* **Creation and Deletion** - Creates, deletes and monitors indices on Elastic Search service.

-* **Bind Only Mode** - Allows access to existing elasticsearch indices

-## Prerequisites

-* Install IBM Cloud Operators for Services and Bindings: https://github.com/IBM/cloud-operators
+* **Credentials by Reference** - Elasticsearch access credentials can be provided using IBMCloud Binding, Secret, or ConfigMap.

 ## Install